openmc-dev/openmc/docs/source/usersguide/input.rst

     has the following attributes:

     :type:
       The type of angular distribution.
-Valid options are "isotropic" and "monodirectional".
+Valid options are "isotropic", "monodirectional", and "tabular".
 The angle of the particle emitted from a source site is isotropic if the "isotropic" option is given.
-The angle of the particle emitted from a source site is the direction specified in the <parameters>
+The angle of the particle emitted from a source site is the direction specified in the
-      attribute if "monodirectional" option is given.
+      <parameters> attribute if "monodirectional" option is given.
+The "tabular"
+      option produces directions with polar angles sampled from a tabulated distribution.

       *Default*: isotropic

+    :interpolation:
+       For a "tabular" angular distribution, ``interpolation`` can be set to "histogram" or "linear-linear" thereby specifying how tabular points are to be interpolated.

+       *Default*: histogram

     :parameters:
       For an "isotropic" angular distribution, ``parameters`` should not be